nugent-lab/FindPOTATOs-stable/README.md

 | `observatory_code`| MPC-assigned observatory code where observations were taken.
 This value should also be constant for all detections in the file.|
 |`band`| MPC-defined observing band (wavelength) of detections |

-# TBD more columns that are needed for ADES here.

 It also seeks an `image_triplets.csv` file.
 Each row of this file should be the names of the `.csv` detection files that will be searched for a length three tracklet, seperated by commas.
 These detection files need to be of the same region of the sky.
 They do not need to be listed in this file in the order they will taken, FINDPOTATOs will sort that out for you based on the `mjd` values.

 6. Run using